Four parts of self concept

 The power of self-awareness: The anatomy of the whole self

 Critiques : 58 It is the personal knowledge of knowing who we are and considering all our feelings and thoughts about ourselves personally, socially and physically.”
 4 An attribute is a characteristic, feature, or quality or inherent part of a person, group, or thing.
 What is self-concept?
 Self-concept: Psychology definition.
 Social Psychology.Jung identified four major archetypes but also believed that there was no limit to the number that may exist.
 Your self-concept develops and expands over time as you learn more about yourself and your motivations.
-The influential American psychologist Carl Rogers was the first to discuss the components of self-concept in 1959.According to Carl Rogers, self-concept has three components: self-image, self-esteem, and the ideal self.
+Define and describe the self-concept and its influence on information processing.
 It includes the past, present, and future selves, where future selves (or .Personality Development.
 Self-esteem is influenced by internal and external factors.

 While your self-concept is cultivated from early childhood, it continues to grow throughout your lifetime.
 The intrapersonal .
 The self-concept is a rich and complex social representation. self-representation.

-I’ll explain.Self-schemas are beliefs we hold about ourselves and how we will feel or act in certain situations.
 Typically, your self-concept comprises self-identity, self-image, self-esteem, and the ideal self, which influence your emotions, behavior, and relationships.The self-concept consists of personal identities or beliefs about who one is as an individual (e.psychologytoday.Background The concept of “total pain” plays an important role in palliative care; it means that pain is not solely experienced on a physical level, but also within a .
 In addition to our thoughts about who we are right now, the self-concept includes thoughts about our past self—our experiences, accomplishments, and failures—and about our future self—our hopes, plans, goals, and .
 The Cognitive Self: The Self-Concept.
+Self-categorization theory.
 Describe the concepts of self-complexity and self-concept clarity, and explain how .
 Our body, possessions, and other things in our lives.